Cookie Dough Cake

 This chocolate cookie dough cake really is perfect for cookie dough lovers!

-Why You'll Love This Cookie Dough Cake
+Why You’ll Love My Cookie Dough Cake

 - You get cookie dough in every bite thanks to cookie dough being baked right into the chocolate cake layers.